mkozachuk/TerraMon/README.md

 </p>

 - Transistor's collector: connects to black(-) wire on fan
-- Transistor's base: connects to 100 Ohm Resistor and to GPIO pin 13
+- Transistor's base: connects to 100 Ohm Resistor and to GPIO13 pin
-- Transistor's emitter: connects to ground GPIO pin
+- Transistor's emitter: connects to ground (GND) pin
 - Fan red wire(+): connects to 5V GPIO pin on raspberry pi 3